jannis-baum/esp-endpoint/README.md

 ESPEndpoint my_endpoint { WIFI_SSID, WIFI_PASSWORD, "my endpoint" my_vars, 1 };
 ```

 At initialization, the endpoint will print its assigned IP address through the `Serial` connection if it is enabled.
 This is one way of finding out your ESP's IP address.
+Additionally, your ESP will frequently send gratuitous ARP requests to ensure presence in ARP cache of various devices, meaning you can always find it by running a simple `$ arp -a`.

 The only thing left to do now is call `ESPEndpoint::iterate()` in your run loop.